 - “We are proud to be involved in this exciting scientific project,” said Dr. Alexander Reissner, ENPULSION’s CEO.
 “The ever-increasing number of BCT platforms, which leverage our advanced propulsion solutions, is a logical result of the mutual trust the two companies have developed and the common vision on space mobility they share.
 It is also a consequence of the constant efforts to improve our technology and our products.
 All these factors ultimately lead to successful missions and to satisfied end customers.”

-• September 21, 2020: MethaneSAT has reached an important new milestone with completion of the Critical Design Review (CDR) phase for both the mission's remote sensing instrument and the spacecraft platform "bus" that will provide power and maneuvering, and transmit the vast stream of data from the high resolution sensors to ground stations.
+• September 21, 2020: MethaneSAT has reached an important new milestone with the completion of the Critical Design Review (CDR) phase for both the mission's remote sensing instrument and the spacecraft platform "bus" that will provide power and manoeuvring, and transmit the vast stream of data from the high-resolution sensors to ground stations.
 Completion of the CDR means that MethaneSAT is now entering the production stage with a design that exceeds anticipated capabilities.
 9)

 - "This is a complex, technically challenging mission driven by the profound urgency of climate change.
 An intensive design process up front ensures that we can move quickly, and get it right," said Cassandra Ely, Director at MethaneSAT LLC.
 "The result is a more powerful measurement tool than even we thought possible.
 MethaneSAT is now moving from the drawing boards and onto the assembly floor."

 - MethaneSAT will fill a crucial gap in current technology.
 Existing satellites can either identify large methane sources and quantify emissions across broad regions, or provide sensitive measurements from smaller, highly targeted locations.
 MethaneSAT will provide much higher sensitivity and spatial resolution than today's global mappers, with a far wider field of view than point-source systems.